keeganpaleshi/RMTest/README.md

   months before or after the sample remain valid for this mode.

-Set ``allow_negative_baseline`` to ``true`` in the top-level configuration (or pass ``--allow-negative-baseline``) to allow small negative baseline-corrected activities.
-Extremely negative outliers are still clipped to ``-1.0`` Bq so the summary never reports wildly unphysical numbers, but values between ``-1.0`` Bq and ``0.0`` Bq are preserved instead of being forced to zero.
-With the default ``false`` setting any negative value is clipped to zero instead.
+Set ``allow_negative_baseline`` to ``true`` in the top-level configuration (or pass ``--allow-negative-baseline``) to preserve negative baseline-corrected activities exactly as reported by the fit.
+With the default ``false`` setting any negative value is clipped to ``0.0`` so downstream steps never see negative activities unless the option is enabled explicitly.

 ### Baseline Noise Cut